Center for Access and Success

 Elon University’s Gender and LGBTQIA Center exists so LGBTQIA and Ally students & employees feel respected, safe, and valued on campus, so they may fully participate in the full array of academic, co-curricular, and leadership experiences offered at Elon University.

 Elon Hillel serves as a Jewish resource on campus committed to empowering students to make Jewish connections, building dynamic communities and generating excitement about Jewish life on campus.
 We recognize and value the uniqueness of every Jewish student and are invested in their individual growth.
 Through education, initiative and action, Elon Hillel aims to promote positive change and make significant contributions to the Jewish people and the world.

-The Office of Inclusive Community Development oversees the diversity education efforts for faculty and staff and monitors the campus wide bias and harassment response system.
+The Office of Inclusive Excellence Education & Development oversees the diversity education efforts for faculty and staff and monitors the campus wide bias and harassment response system.

 Isabella Cannon Global Education

 The Isabella Cannon Global Education Center is Elon’s hub for international activity, including development and coordination of student opportunities abroad, services for international students and scholars, facilitating faculty opportunities abroad, and programming directed towards the development of an internationalized campus.